Occipital neuralgia and Suboccipital headache – C2 neuralgia treatments without nerve block or surgery

-- There is no evidence from randomized control trials to allow us to draw definitive conclusions on the optimal treatment intervals and doses, usefulness of guidance techniques for injection, the impact on quality of life, or the duration of treatment effect.
+- There is no evidence from randomized control trials to allow us to draw definitive conclusions on the optimal treatment intervals and doses, the usefulness of guidance techniques for injection, the impact on the quality of life, or the duration of treatment effect.

 If headaches are the main symptom you are suffering from, please see our companion articles:

-- Cervicogenic headaches – Migraines, tension headaches and cervical neck instability
+- Cervicogenic headaches – Migraines, tension headaches, and cervical neck instability

 - Numerous studies have also documented Atlantoaxial instability the abnormal, excessive movement of the joint between the atlas (C1) and axis (C2) as the cause of a myriad of neck and head pain problems including headache and occipital neuralgia.